mnaoumov/obsidian-refresh-any-view/README.md

 ```
 ````

-When you switch to the preview mode, the content is rendered once and will rerender only if you change the content of the code block or reopen the note.
+When you switch to the preview or live preview mode, the content is rendered once and will rerender only if you change the content of the code block or reopen the note.

 The plugin adds a `Refresh` button: